 (b) "Workforce Investment Act" means the federal Act as codified in Public Law 105-220.

-(3) In conducting both programs and activities that are part of the Oregon One-Stop delivery system, the Department will follow the Methods of Administration promulgated by the Governor in accordance with 29 CFR § 37.4.
-In particular, the Department shall:
+(3) In conducting both programs and activities that are part of the Oregon One-Stop delivery system, the Office will follow the Methods of Administration promulgated by the Governor in accordance with 29 CFR ¦ 37.4.
+In particular, the Office shall:

 (a) Appoint an agency Equal Opportunity Officer to carry out the duties specified in the Methods of Administration and ensure that, if employed less than full-time as the agency Equal Opportunity Officer, any other duties, responsibilities or activities do not create a conflict of interest or the appearance of a conflict of interest with the duties of the agency Equal Opportunity Officer;

-(A) One-Stop delivery sites, including affiliate sites, from which the Department operates its programs and activities;
+(A) One-Stop delivery sites, including affiliate sites, from which the Office operates its programs and activities;

-(B) Equal Opportunity Notices created by the Department and provided to participants; and
+(B) Equal Opportunity Notices created by the Office and provided to participants; and

-(C) Any contracts, grants, interagency agreements, or other arrangements between the Department and other providers pertaining to programs and activities provided in the One-Stop system; and
+(C) Any contracts, grants, interagency agreements, or other arrangements between the Office and other providers pertaining to programs and activities provided in the One-Stop system; and

 (D) Data required to be collected pursuant to paragraph (b).